7 Tips to Lower Your Summer AC Costs & Stay Comfortable Indoors

 1. Keep Your Windows Sealed

-Sealing your home away from the heat inside will help you keep your home cool.
-Make sure your windows are closed during hot nights, and make sure the locks close for an air-tight seal and prevent leaks.
+Sealing your home away from the heat inside will help you keep it cool.
+Keep your windows closed during hot nights, and make sure the locks close for an airtight seal and to prevent leaks.

 2. Stay on Top of Your Heating and Cooling Maintenance

-You should have your heating and cooling system serviced by a professional before the start of the summer season.
-This will help ensure that your system is working correctly and can help prevent costly repairs down the road.
+You should have a professional service your heating and cooling system before summer begins.
+This will ensure your system operates correctly and can help prevent costly repairs later.

 It would be best if you also cleaned or replaced your air filters regularly.
 Dirty air filters can cause your AC unit to work harder, which drives up energy costs.